CombatExtended-Continued/CombatExtended/README.md

 ## Fork Policy
 - CE:FT will be constantly updated to keep up with any new features, bugfixes and tweaks from the upstream CE project
 - Each release will have the same version/tag number as the corresponding CE update, plus a FT-specific suffix (e.g. v1.0.1.4-FT-003 = base CE version v1.0.1.4 + FastTrack patch #3)

+## Patch Acknowledgements
+The CE:FT team would like the thank the following individuals for contributing compatibility patches to this repository:
+- Kik0hi
+- Freedom187/RaptorX
+- sumghai
+- Togoasl

 ## License
 ![alt text](https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png "Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)")